 The procedure of our classification system for seam pucker is shown in Fig. 3.
-The images of seam puckers are acquired with a CCD camera system, and then are mapped onto grey-level images.
+The images of seam puckers are acquired with CCD camera system, and then mapped onto grey-level images.
 Next, an algorithm for detecting the seam lines is applied.
 Based on the defined seam lines the grey-level images are normalized (include transforming and truncating).
-The normalized images are then divided into two sets, template images are employed for classifier training and the other set of unidentified images can used as testing data to verify the accuracy and effectiveness of the trained classifier.
+The normalized images are divided into two sets, one is for training and the other is for testing.